AntoninRaymondaud/discordjs-bot-guide/first-bot/a-basic-command-handler.md

 # A Basic Command Handler

-A _Command Handler_ is essentially a way to separate your commands into different files, instead of having a bunch of `if/else` conditions inside your code \(or a `switch/case` if you're being fancy\).
+A _Command Handler_ is essentially a way to separate your commands into different files, instead of having a bunch of `if/else`

 In this case, the code shows you how to separate each command into its own file.
 This means that each command can be _edited_ separately, and also _reloaded_ without the need to restart your bot.
 Yes, really!